H4CK3RG0D/Discord-Webhook-Spammer/README.md

 # Discord.js Webhook Spammer
 This is a simple Discord.js webhook spammer.
 It can be used to spam any channel with any message.
 This can also be used to spam a channel with multiple webhooks.
 The webhooks can be customized to your liking.
+The code can run different webhooks from different server.
 You can also add more webhooks to the code.
 You need to have node.js and discord.js installed to run the code which you can [find below](#Installation).<br>

 ## **\**This code is for educational purposes only.
 I am not responsible for any damage caused by this code.**\**